-Things to keep in mind before you sign as a guarantor for someone’s loan
+Things to consider before signing a guarantor for a loan

 It’s good to stand by the people you like and love.
 It’s also good to help out friends in need.
 But please do a reality check before you sign on the dotted line.